UAE, AFGHANISTAN

 FINAL THOUGHTS

-That’s it for another series and good to really delve deep into a new country that didn’t disappoint.
-If only ever trip was a good as this one I’d consider doing this full time!
+That’s it for another series, and good to really delve deep into a new country that didn’t disappoint.
+If only every trip was a good as this one, I’d consider doing this full-time!

 SAFE TRAVELS, DS x